crkt/sn-backend/README.md

 GRANT ALL ON sortnight.* TO 'sortnight'@'localhost';
 ```

-The users name is: sortnight, and it's password is "secret".
+The user name is: sortnight, and it's password is "secret".

 You then need to add the database tables,relations and data.
 This is done by doing:
 (While logged in as your sortnight user, mysql -u sortnight -p)